Creating Structure and Stability In Order To

 8.03 Elections and Terms of Office.

-Elections for the position of Chairman of the Board, President, Secretary and Treasurer shall take place in November of even numbered years.
-Elections for Directors-at-Large and Vice Presidents shall take place in November of odd numbered years.
-The term of office begins immediately after the election of officers and the length of term shall be for two years.
+Elections for the position of President, Secretary and Treasurer shall take place in November of even numbered years.
+Elections for Chair of the Board, Directors-at-Large and Vice Presidents shall take place in November of odd numbered years.
+The term of office begins on the first day of January after the election of officers and the length of term shall be for two years.

 8.04 Eligibility for Office.